-- Once confidence with all these verification – start the mounting of content database in the new application.
+- Once confidence with all these verifications – start the mounting of the content database in the new application.

 - During mounting the database we might get some errors some we might ignore, but some errors we might to fix.

-- After migrating to new SharePoint environment immediately change the infopoath data connection URL to new URL(target SharePoint data connection URL).
+- After migrating to a new SharePoint environment immediately change the InfoPath data connection URL to the new URL(target SharePoint data connection URL).

 - Access the sites – and perform all basic testing – do not forget to test permissions.

-- If all well – finally change the DNS for all the URLS from new environment – so that it will continue to work with the old same URLS only – in the backend just we need to map the DNS to the new server what we have created.
+- If all well – finally change the DNS for all the URLs from the new environment – so that it will continue to work with the old same URLs only – in the backend just we need to map the DNS to the new server what we have created.

 - Declare go live – I have followed the same steps and it was successful.

-- Need to be calm and cool : If we face some uncertain issue which is show-stopper for the migration, we should not be tensed.
-Generally, when we do the migration within the given down time, people get tensed to deal with troubleshooting.
+- Need to be calm and cool: If we face some uncertain issue which is a show-stopper for the migration, we should not be tensed.
+Generally, when we do the migration within the given downtime, people get tensed to deal with troubleshooting.
 So need to relax and work. 🙂

-How to get all infopath forms and workflows from SharePoint web application?
+How to get all InfoPath forms and workflows from the SharePoint web application?

 Various types of issues and their descriptions with fixes during running the Test-SPContentDatabase :

-- While running the Mount-SPContentDatabase for certain content database – if you get an exception or up to some extend some errors, you can ignore those and continue in further migration, still your migrated site will work fine and in these scenario if you see database upgrade status from central admin, we can see upgrade completed with errors status but we can live with this.
+- While running the Mount-SPContentDatabase for the certain content database – if you get an exception or up to some extend some errors, you can ignore those and continue in further migration, still, your migrated site will work fine and in these scenarios, if you see database upgrade status from central admin, we can see upgrade completed with errors status but we can live with this.